• Skip to main content

 Key Takeaways:

-• Aggregate functions are applied to the set of tuple values and they return a relation with a single attribute consisting of a single tuple.
+• Aggregate functions are applied to the set of tuple values.
+And they return a relation with a single attribute consisting of a single tuple.

 • We have five aggregate functions count, average, maximum, minimum and sum.